 Have you ever asked, "what actually are probiotics?"
-Well, we've got answers and insight into the many health benefits of probiotics!
+Well, we've got answers!

-You may have noticed the term “probiotic” popping up on your grocery store shelves lately.
-From condiments to drinks to snacks, many foods now highlight probiotics as key ingredients, with labels boasting their many health benefits.
-Probiotics can be incredibly helpful, especially for people with digestive ailments.
-So what are probiotics and how do they work?
+You may have noticed the term “probiotic” popping up more and more on grocery store shelves lately.
+So what are they, and how do they work?
 Here is a quick guide to get you up to speed.